zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 When `admin` is read-only, we have to directly update this in the database instead of using Active Record.

-Rails has a command called `dbconsole` that will open a database console where we can directly interact with the database using SQL.
+Zoisite has a command called `dbconsole` that will open a database console where we can directly interact with the database using SQL.

 ```bash